 1: Understand the History to Apply the Principle

-To appreciate why the law exists, you should understand a little about the history behind its implementation.
+To appreciate why this law exists, you should understand a little about the history of its implementation.
 In the mid-1970s, it was discovered that hundreds of US companies admitted to potentially illegal payments to foreign government officials.

 The amount of these unethical payments was astounding.
 Estimates projected that political groups outside the United States received over $300 million to facilitate business interests for US companies.
 One of the most auspicious of these cases was the Lockheed bribery scandal.